D0V4HKIIN/Thesis-EMX-BACH/README.md

 - `-p <int>`: integer to choose which platform to use.
 Platforms are listed when in verbose mode.
 Defaults to `0`.
 - `-d <int>`: integer to choose which device to use.
 Devices are listed when in verbose mode.
 Defaults to `0`.
 - `-sss <mp|cl>` : use openmp or opencl to compute Stamp and SubStamps.
 Defaults to `mp`.
+- `-cpuPart <float>` : How much of the work is offloaded to the cpu during convolution.
+Defaults to `0.3`.

 For instance, if the input files are stored in `C:\in`, called `science.fits` and `template.fits`, and the output files would be written to `C:\out`, the following command would be used: